AnthonyNeace/ultimate-aw-user-guide/README.md

 #### The User Guide is Blank in ActiveWorlds

-Check the `default.awh` file encoding.
-ActiveWorlds expects the User Guide to be encoded as `UTF-16 LE`.
+* Check the `default.awh` file encoding.
+ActiveWorlds expects the User Guide to be encoded as `UTF-16 LE BOM`.
 Other encodings such as `UTF-8` are confirmed to cause the user guide tab to load blank.
+* Check that all `topic` lines are terminated with a matching `endtopic` line.
+Any topics left hanging may not render correctly.

 ### Older Versions